 • Submission reports clinical trial data from unplanned analysis or incomplete or ongoing studies

-By submitting an abstract to the Conference on Retroviruses and Opportunistic Infections (CROI), authors are transferring all copyright ownership of the abstract, including all rights incidental thereto, to the CROI Foundation in the event that the abstract is accepted and published by the CROI Foundation.
-For US federal employees, work conducted on an abstract while the author(s) were employed by the US federal government is not protected by the Copyright Act and there is no copyright, thus ownership cannot be transferred.
-The contents of CROI conference materials are protected by copyright.
-Permission to replicate or reproduce any part of a CROI abstract must be obtained from the CROI Conference Manager, the International Antiviral Society-USA (IAS-USA); however, study data are the property of the author(s) and study sponsors as relevant.
-For more information, please email CROIinfo@iasusa.org.
+By submitting an abstract to the Conference on Retroviruses and Opportunistic Infections (CROI), authors are transferring all copyright ownership of the abstract, including all rights incidental to it, to the CROI Foundation if the abstract is accepted and published by the CROI Foundation.
+The contents of CROI conference materials are protected by copyright, however, the authors and study sponsor retain ownership of the study data.